 I SLIPPED AND FELL ON ICY SIDEWALK OUTSIDE OF BUILDING CAN I SUE OWNER?

 This is a question our Minnesota personal injury lawyers receive many times every winter.
-The answer, of course, is that it depends on the situation.
+The answer is that it depends on the situation.
 First, it is important to know that the owner is not automatically responsible just because you fell and were injured on their sidewalk property.
 The owner is only responsible if they did something wrong to cause the problem or did not correct it within a reasonable time.
 It is also important to understand that the level of responsibility of a property owner depends in part on the expected usage of the property.
 In other words, the more people expected to come to the property, the higher the care the property owner is responsible for.
 An example of this difference is that a property owner of a busy mall at Christmas time should have the highest responsibility to care for the sidewalks and parking lot, especially as compared with someone’s home you might be visiting or a business with very little foot traffic.

 Another important consideration that determines if you can successfully sue a property owner when you are injured from a slip and fall on their sidewalk or parking lot, is whether it was snowing or freezing raining at the time you fell or soon thereafter.
-A property owner is generally given a reasonable time after a weather event to take care of their property before they can be held legally responsible to a person who slipped and fell on ice or slippery conditions.
+A property owner is generally given a reasonable amount of time after a weather event to take care of their property before they can be held legally responsible to a person who slipped and fell on ice or slippery conditions.